– the fashion system of the future

 Let me just linger a bit on the newness thing.
 Why is it that newness can have such a strong, attraction to us?
 Basically because of all the characteristics new things have.
 The aesthetics of new things is fundamentally appealing to us because it is shiny, clean, bright, sleek, fresh and crisp.
 Words loaded with positive connotations that appeal to our senses and therefore evoke positive emotions.
 New is nice.

 The desire for new things has not disappeared with the financial crisis and climate challenges.
 We have just come up with new ways of acquiring them, which also appeal to our conscious and emotions.
-So in the future there will be no less desire for new things nor will there be fewer consumers.
+So in the future, there will be no less desire for new things nor will there be fewer consumers.
 So how can these two perspectives go hand in hand and not make the fashion system even more frantic than it already is?

 Two projects under the innovation hub in Denmark Innonetlifestyle moves toward a more circular thought of fashion.
 The Textile Mill project and Design for Disassembly.
-The projects have respectively specific focus on developing technologies that can create the foundation for the recycling of textiles, as well as helping companies to transform them selves from linear to circular production.
+The projects have respectively specific focus on developing technologies that can create the foundation for the recycling of textiles, as well as helping companies to transform themselves from linear to circular production.

 I am intrigued by this thought because such a system can revive the fashion system and make it breathe more sustainably.
 It can underline the fashion DNA and keep the wheels running.
-The first and second part being equally important.
+The first and second part is equally important.

 So several good initiatives are on the rise and these initiatives need support in order to lay the fundament for a better fashion system than we have today.
 A better fashion system from education and design to production and retail.